Blur

 Story & Plot Summary: Blur

-Quick Plot Summary: Released in 2011, Blur is a Thriller, Drama, Mystery film directed by John W. Kim.
+Quick Plot Summary: Released in 2011, Blur is a Thriller, Drama, Mystery film directed by John W. Kim, written by John W. Kim.
 The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict involving Charlie Hofheimer.
+It provides a scannable look at the movie's central conflict involving Charlie Hofheimer as Raymond.

 Ending Explained: Blur

-• Thematic Payoff: The ending reinforces the thriller themes established throughout the runtime.
+• Thematic Message: The ending reinforces the thriller themes introduced earlier in the film.

-The final moments of Blur reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Blur reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Blur?